jeremymfrank/TI-JACK/README.md

 Phone → USB-C OTG/host adapter → USB-A-to-USB-C data cable → TI-84 Evo
 ```

 No external power is required.
 A slim USB-C OTG adapter has also been tested successfully and is more practical with a phone case.
 The OTG adapter must be on the **phone side**.
-A real USB hub also establishes the correct host role and works reliably, but the hub is not required once a known-good OTG/host adapter is used.
+A powered USB hub also establishes the correct host role and works reliably.

 Android's public `UsbManager` API lets TI-JACK communicate with the calculator only after Android is already in USB host mode.
 A normal third-party app cannot force the phone's USB-C host/device role itself.